bcgov/bcparks.ca/tools/syncdb/README.md

 Users will require access to the appropriate OpenShift project, and will need to login via ``oc login`` prior to import/export.

+Note: Windows users need to run the PowerShell scripts from Windows Subsystem for Linux for these instructions to work.
+Depending on your git checkout config you may also also have to convert CRLF to CR in the PowerShell scripts (using notepad++) before it will work on WSL.

 ## Export data

 Running the following command will copy a data dump to the db-export subfolder of the current directory